DanMO23/Laravel_OrionGym/README.md

 php artisan serve
 ```

-The application will be available at `http://localhost:8000`.
+The application will be available at `http://localhost:8000` for default, or any port that you wanna set in .env file

 ### Creating a User